upsteered/discord-keyword-alerts/README.md

 interest
 ```

-The bot will alert when it finds one of these in a message.
+The system will alert when it finds one of these in a message.

 ---

-## Step 8: Run the bot
+## Step 8: Run it

 In the project folder, run: